gbrammer/grizli/grizli-for-dummies.rst

 Improvement in the grism/photometry scaling algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you happen to have processed some grism data including photometry1
+If you happen to have processed some grism data including photometry [#]_
 with Grizli version 0.9 and then 1.0, you may have noticed that your 1.0
 extractions look more reliable.
 The one-dimensional model spectrum seems
 to follow the data much better in your ``full.png`` files.